poppadum/dynquee/README.md

 Most of these are not my work: credit remains with the original authors.
 See the [artwork README file][artwork-readme] for sources.

+Many thanks to @toniosj for Recalbox PC testing.

 ## To Do
 - [ ] Genre matching is very dumb: make it more useful.